BusyBee15/Computer-Graphics-Lab-Programs/README.md

    &emsp; ii. **Reflect** it about an axis y=m\*x+c using openGL transformaion functions.

 6. Design and develop a program using OpenGL to create two windows.
 Draw a rectangle of specified width and height by setting four colors to its corners in the first window.
 In the second window, draw the same **rectangle and spin** it continously.
 Use the double buffer concept.

+7. Write a program to create a color cube and spin it using OpenGL transformations.
+The output must be adjusted suitably when the window is resized or moved to a new position.